 Just like its name, this kind of hair highlight is petite.
 They make hair look like they are sun-kissed.
 They look stunning on blondes as they define the face and the hair doesn’t look like you just popped out of a salon chair.

 The perfect way to describe what it looks like would be to imagine a blonde child sitting under the sun.
 Those natural blonde highlights are precisely what baby lights look like.
 Get this highlight to add a glow to your locks.

 Balayage hair feels like someone hand-painted your hair and made it better than your previous natural hair color.
 Blonde hair is highlighted in darker shades, and brunette hair is highlighted in lighter shades to give a more natural look to the already highlighted hair.

 Balayage is often confused as a different ‘look’, but it is just a different technique to highlight hair in a sweeping motion.

 Just as the sound of it, flamboyage adds flamboyance to your hair by adding all sorts of colors.
 The trendiest in the industry, it is a blend of ombre with Balayage.

 These hair highlights are also known as peek-a-boo highlights as they peep through the hair.
-In other words, it is just Balayage with a hint of flamboyance with it.
+In other words, it is just Balayage with a hint of flamboyance.

 This technique is used for giving more brightness and freshness to the hair.
 Foiling is done when people need more concentrated lighting.
 This option is used for people who want more lifted colors in their hair.

 The foil helps in making the hair lighter when wrapped inside them and a bolder look.
-Also known as foil-yage as it is used to differentiate strands of hair from the natural color.
+Also known as foil-yage as it is used to differentiate strands of hair from their natural color.